paulamoros/connect_print/README.md

 The 'gen_code' folder contains all the generic codes copied in the printer folders, with some modifications when the codes needs to "know" in wich folder they are.

 The signal library is used to manage inter-process communication (IPC), so the print.py script can receive from control_printer.py the informations to stop, pause, or resume the printing.
 As the website user on the RPi is a normal user, it can only use the SIGUSR1 and SIGUSR2 for the IPC.
 Other signals can only be used by super users.

+To make sure when executing a print or timer script that it is not already running, a lock system locks the scripts at launch so no other process can execute them a second time.
+The locks files are generated in the d_imprimante/locks/ folder.

+For the temperature visualization, the ini_graph.py is executed in the setup.py file, to generate empty graphs in every printer folder, then the data.py script is executed in background during the printing, to generate new graphs and display the on the web interface dynamically.

 ## Common issues